Skip to main content

 ANONYMOUS TIP LINE

-If you know of a non-emergency crime committed inside the City Limits of West Columbia and want to report it anonymously,
+If you know of a non-emergency crime committed inside the City Limits of West Columbia and want to report it anonymously, call 803-794-0721 Ext. *411 and leave a message on our tip line.

 2026 COURT SCHEDULE